Doboo/Node-RED-SFE/README.md

    - Your Code/IP is not easily accessed
    - Portable Application

-   Using API's from https://esbuild.github.io and https://github.com/yao-pkg/pkg
+   Using APIs from https://esbuild.github.io and https://github.com/yao-pkg/pkg

    This toolkit allows you to design a flow, an application, a dashboard, or whatever you like.
-ESBulds it all and outputs a Single File Executable that starts up your flow as if it were a compiled/native application, without the need for Node JS to be installed.
+ESBuilds it all and outputs a Single File Executable that starts up your flow as if it were a compiled/native application, without the need for Node JS to be installed.

    This results in the code/flow data not being easily accessible, and the ability to 'modify' or 'play' with the end result is severely inhibited.